JackBTochner/roguelite/README.md

 ## Narrative

 Kit was an unnamed Kitsune who was given their name by Winnie.
 She was physically cursed into a room due to her past action that brought shame upon the Deity.
-She decided to revamp the room and refurnish it into a shop, pen shop to be exact.
-Believing pens have different uses and variations which to unique and special to everyone.
-Felt tips, ball-ink, gel-ink, Kit knew it all.
+She decided to revamp the room and refurnish it into a shop, cyber repair shop to be exact.
+Believing everyone has different reasons for the way their body works, she wants to be a trusted technician for all those around.
 She was happy running her shop, she found that as a Kitsune she was able to escape her physical body and roam as a soul at night.
 She discovers from Schrodinger that you can unbind yourself if you prove yourself worthy top the Deity.
 Kit initially has no interest in this as she is content with staying in her shop.

 Conflict: Wisps originally have always been around but as Kit progresses through the game, more and more powerful wisps are starting to show up almost overpowering other hostile creatures.
 She discovers that there is a wisp summoner who self-proclaims himself as the King of Wisps who takes control of the streets.
 Kit is interested in finding out more about them.